anyaevostinar/anyaevostinar.github.io/classes/257-s25/project-2-individual.md

 ## Due Date

-The individual deliverable for this iteration is due **Friday Oct 6th** at 10pm on the associated repository (link on Moodle).
+The individual deliverable for this iteration is due **April 25th** at 10pm on the associated repository (link on Moodle).

+## What to Submit

+- [ ] Your flask app `app.py` in the top-level of your repository
+- [ ] All necessary production code files in `ProductionCode`
+- [ ] (For exemplary) Your tests in the `Tests` folder

+*Do not specify the port when running the app, it doesn't work the same on different operating systems and so can mess up the grading.
+I.e., when you run your app, it should be just `app.run()` without any arguments*

 ## Your Task
+(Remember that you will want to be in your [virtual environment](venv-guide) when working on this.)

-You should write a basic Flask app with at least one route.
-Your Flask app should import the files from your group's command-line interface app and use those functions to provide some of the data from your dataset on a web page.
+You should write a basic Flask app with at least one route based on your team's core functionality.
+Specifically, you should:

+1. Copy over the file(s) from your team repo that contain necessary helper functions that interact with the data and put those files into the `ProductionCode` subdirectory.
+  * (P.S: The more efficient way to copy files from a repo would be a [git fork](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo) of your team repo, but alas, GitHub classroom doesn’t keep track of forks & therefore, neither I nor the grader will have access.🙁)
+  * You are allowed to refactor the helper functions from your team repo to work for your purposes
+  * You should put in "dummy data" to make the core functions work without your full dataset.
+This can be by hard-coding the data in your ProductionCode files or making a data folder with the dummy data.
+2. Make a Flask app in `app.py` with at least one route that uses the core functionality in `ProductionCode`
-The home page of your app should provide instructions for what URL to go to to see the data you choose.
+3. The home page of your app should provide instructions for what URL to go to to see the data you choose.
-To get 'demonstrates mastery' that route should use a route parameter and you should have a couple of tests in another file for your Flask-specific functions.
+4. To get 'exemplary' that route should use a route parameter and you should have a couple of tests in `Tests` for your Flask-specific functions.

-Specifically, the grader will:
-* Pull down your group's files that are tagged 'cl'
-* Pull down your submission for this deliverable from the ID2 repository
-* Place your Flask app file  in the top level directory of your group's code (and any templates into a templates folder)
-* Run your Flask app file
-* Based on the information on your homepage, type in a URL to see the data
-* Examine your code for style and requirements
-* If you have them, place your tests into the `Tests` folder and run them

 ## Turning it in